josephrhobbs/josephrhobbs.github.io/source/subjects/calculus/lesson-1.md

 ## A Stroke of Genius

 After some thinking, you have a brilliant idea.
 What if, instead of finding the velocity at a single point in time, we calculate it for a very short duration of time?
 Surely that will give us an answer that's good enough.
 So you try this between two points in time: \( t = 0.1 \, \mathrm{s} \) and \( t + \Delta t = 0.2 \, \mathrm{s} \).
+Here, we're using the symbol \( \Delta t \) to indicate a very short duration of time, which is currently one tenth of a second.

 \[ \begin{align*} h(t) &= 1 - 5 \cdot (0.1)^2 = 1 - 0.05 = 0.95 \\ h(t + \Delta t) &= 1 - 5 \cdot (0.2)^2 = 1 - 0.2 = 0.8 \\ \end{align*} \]